 The Winner and Runner-Up and the Consolation Winner and Runner-Up of All Flights shall receive prizes.

 Low qualifier shall be awarded a Medalist Disk.
 In the event of a tie for Medalist, like disks shall be given.
-She shall have her name engraved on the Perpetual Medalist trophy donated by Miss Elsie Urbantke and Mr. Bibb Falk.
+She shall have her name engraved on the Perpetual Medalist trophy donated by Miss Elsie Urbanke and Mr. Bibb Falk.
 The cost of engraving will be paid by T.S.W.G.A.

 The Team Cup will be competed for during the qualifying round.
 This cup is won by the lowest aggregate gross score made by any two players representing any one club.
 Their Club will retain the Team Cup for one year.
 In the event of a tie, each Club will have possession of the cup for six (6) months.
 Cost of engraving the winners’ names on the Team Cup shall be paid by T.S.W.G.A.